IAU designated constellations: Abbreviations

-Each IAU constellation has an official three-letter abbreviation based on the genitive form of the constellation name.
-As the genitive is similar to the base name, the majority of the abbreviations are just the first three letters of the constellation name: Ori for Orion/Orionis, Ara for Ara/Arae, and Com for Coma Berenices/Comae Berenices.
-In some cases, the abbreviation contains letters from the genitive not appearing in the base name (as in Hyi for Hydrus/Hydri, to avoid confusion with Hydra, abbreviated Hya; and Sge for Sagitta/Sagittae, to avoid confusion with Sagittarius, abbreviated Sgr).
-Some abbreviations use letters beyond the initial three to unambiguously identify the constellation (for example when the name and its genitive differ in the first three letters): Aps for Apus/Apodis, CrA for Corona Australis, CrB for Corona Borealis, Crv for Corvus.
+Each IAU constellation has an official three-letter abbreviation based on the Latin genitive form of the constellation name.
+As the genitive is similar to the base name, the majority of the abbreviations are the first three letters of the constellation name: Ori for Orion/Orionis, Ara for Ara/Arae, and Com for Coma Berenices.
+Some abbreviations use letters beyond the initial three to unambiguously identify the constellation: Aps for Apus/Apodis, CrA for Corona Australis, CrB for Corona Borealis, Crv for Corvus.
 (Crater is abbreviated Crt to prevent confusion with CrA.)
+In other cases, the abbreviation contains letters from the genitive not appearing in the base name, as in Hyi for Hydrus/Hydri, to avoid confusion with Hydra, abbreviated Hya; and Sge for Sagitta/Sagittae, to avoid confusion with Sgr for Sagittarius.
 When letters are taken from the second word of a two-word name, the first letter from the second word is capitalised: CMa for Canis Major, CMi for Canis Minor.
 Two cases are ambiguous: Leo for the constellation Leo could be mistaken for Leo Minor (abbreviated LMi), and Tri for Triangulum could be mistaken for Triangulum Australe (abbreviated TrA).

 In addition to the three-letter abbreviations used today, the IAU also introduced four-letter abbreviations in 1932.
 The four-letter abbreviations were repealed in 1955 and are now obsolete, but were included in the NASA Dictionary of Technical Terms for Aerospace Use (NASA SP-7) published in 1965.
 These are labeled "NASA" in the table below and are included here for reference only.